JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 **First step** (_Figure 2_)

 > “_In following the chronological portrayal of the origins of reality, there must be a postulated theoretical moment of “first” volitional expression and “first” repercussional reaction within the I AM.
-In our attempts to portray the genesis and generation of reality, this stage may be conceived as the self-differentiation of *The Infinite One* from *The Infinitude,* but the postulation of this dual relationship must always be expanded to a triune conception by the recognition of the eternal continuum of *The Infinity,* the I AM._” ([UB 105:2.2](/en/The_Urantia_Book/105#p2_2))
+In our attempts to portray the genesis and generation of reality, this stage may be conceived as the self-differentiation of *The Infinite One* from *The Infinitude,* but the postulation of this dual relationship must always be expanded to a triune conception by the recognition of the eternal continuum of *The Infinity,* the I AM._” (<a id="a144_540"></a>[UB 105:2.2](/en/The_Urantia_Book/105#p2_2))

 These operations take place within the solitary I AM which, while remaining ONE, differentiates itself to arrive at a triune conception within itself.
 This is the first level of differentiation within itself.
 It is the separation between what will become personal reality and non-personal reality.